Jason-Oleana/from-classification-to-web-application/README.md

 Open CountVectorizer.ipynb or TF-IDF Vectorizer.ipynb and run this notebook
 ```

 ### 5. DONE!
-You can run the web application or FastAPI app
+You can now run the Django app or FastAPI app

 ## How to run the application (Scroll down for Docker)